Moskau (song): History

-"Moskau" achieved enormous popularity in the Soviet Union.
-A 15-second clip of the song's performance was shown as a part of the New Year holiday lineup on the state-run TV, leading to the immediate dismissal of the network's director.
+A 15-second snippet of the song was scheduled to be broadcast as part of the 1980 New Year's Eve television special, but this ultimately did not happen.

 In 2006, the song made its video game debut as a playable song in Taiko no Tatsujin Portable 2.
-On September 15, the song was uploaded to YouTube, and it quickly became an internet meme related to Slavs.
+On 15 September, the song was uploaded to YouTube, and it quickly became an internet meme related to Slavs.
 Most prominently, the meme was circulated on the image macro site YTMND, accompanied by the song's chorus or variations of it.

 The song was also played at the opening at the Eurovision Song Contest 2009 in Moscow, Russia for Semi-Final 2.

-"Moskau" is also a featured track in Just Dance 2014.
+"Moskau" was covered by Dancing Bros., and became a featured track in Just Dance 2014.

 In 2018, Dschinghis Khan re-recorded "Moskau" with new lyrics for the 2018 FIFA World Cup, which was hosted in Russia.
 For the German and English versions, the lead vocals were performed by former US5 member Jay Khan.
 Alexander Malinin and his daughter Ustinya performed the Russian version, titled "Moskva".
 The Spanish version, titled "Moscú", was performed by Jorge Jiménez and Marifer Medrano.